Supporting the Curriculum

 When students first begin school they are placed in one of our four house group’s, with siblings placed in the same house.
 The names have been taken from our School Pepeha which helps to connect students to the unique history and location of our school.

 Our house system is hugely beneficial to our students: it integrates different age groups, fosters a sense of pride, connection and belonging, and helps students to develop leadership skills.
-The students gather in their whare each afternoon from 2.30pm – 3.00pm for Waita Tahi and also participate in their house groups on school sport days.
-House t-shirts were introduced in 2020.

 Our Groups are: